tomtricks/tomtricks/README.md

 ## Hi there, I'm THOMAS! 👋

-I'm a highly motivated software professional with a strong background in development, always seeking new challenges to grow my knowledge and skills.
+I'm a highly motivated software professional with a strong background in development👨🏻‍💻, always seeking new challenges💪🏻 to grow my knowledge and skills.
 With a passion for innovation and a drive for success, I am dedicated to delivering high-quality software solutions.

 ### Skills and Expertise: